aimms/function-reference/model-handling/model-query-functions/identifiershowtreelocation.rst

 ---------

     *identifier*
-        The identifier for whcih you want to show the location in the Model Explorer.
+        The identifier for which you want to show the location in the Model Explorer.

 .. seealso::